yegor256/rultor/README.md

 $ chmod 600 /home/rultor/.ssh/authorized_keys
 ```

-Make sure the `b4.rultor.com` is pointing to the server.
-At the moment the hosted
+Make sure that `b4.rultor.com` is pointing to the server.
+At the moment, the hosted
 app is working with a single server only, by this particular domain name.